 Can’t travel to Europe?
 You can still eat like you’re there!
 Here’s where to find authentic European food in Oshawa…

-Italian If your only experience with cappuccino involves a plastic cup and a Tim Horton’s drive-thru, The Italian Cultural Centre of Durham is the place to go.
+Italian If your only experience with cappuccino involves a disposable cup and a Tim Horton’s drive-thru, The Italian Cultural Centre of Durham is the place to go.
 The store and bar is open 7 days a week between 9 am and 5 pm, 7 pm to 11 pm from Sunday to Friday, and closed Saturday night. and serves Italian beer, espresso, and cappuccino, plus gelato, tartufo, and bombe, while the grocery nook sells Italian cheeses, deli products, and pasta.
 Bellissimo!
 245 Simcoe Street South

 Polish The Red Room Restaurant at General Sikorski Polish Veterans’ Association is open to the public Sunday from 1 pm to 7 pm, serving traditional Polish dishes like cabbage rolls, meat or cheese pierogis, saurkraut and sausage, and shish kebabs.
 Plus they’re all lovingly handmade in house, just like Babcias used to make!
 1551 Stevenson Road North.